H-Joe/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 git new
-Git create a new branch.
+Git create a new branch is simple & quick.